3D Rendering vs Photography

 3D rendering vs photography is about when to use which, timing, and efficiency.
 Here’s how developers decide when to use each across a project’s lifecycle.

-Here’s how the two approaches compare, when each one earns its place, and how to use them together.
+Here’s how the two approaches compare, when each one makes sense, and how to use them together.

 When Photography Works